-- M2.1 In filling a temporary vacancy for a period of 6 months or longer the Chief Executive will give preference to permanent employees, provided that they are at least as suitable for the vacancy as other candidates.
-In determining suitability for temporary performance of duties the Chief Executive will have regard to merit and the career development of permanent employees. - M2.2 Despite section 100 of the Public Sector Management Act 1994, both permanent and temporary employees may be directed for temporary transfer (at level or higher duties). - M2.3 If a temporary employee is selected for temporary transfer, the direction will not extend past the termination date of the employee's existing temporary contract.
+- M2.1 In filling a temporary vacancy for a period of 6 months, or longer, the Chief Executive will give preference to officers provided that they are at least as suitable for the vacancy as other candidates.
+In determining suitability for temporary performance of duties, the Chief Executive will have regard to merit and the career development of officers. - M2.2 Despite section 100 of the Public Sector Management Act 1994, both officers and temporary employees may be directed for temporary transfer (at level or on higher duties). - M2.3 If a temporary employee is selected for temporary transfer, the direction shall not extend past the termination date of the employee's existing temporary contract.